 This is a big topic which I will expound on in the very near future.
 Diapers are on your baby all day every day, so why not have the least toxic thing next to them?
 I *know* this can be an area of contention with people who must use disposables versus cloth diapering but if you can swing it, there are tons of cloth diapering options that don’t have to be so messy and complicated.
 I really like the GroVia hybrid system of diapers that allows you to only have to wash part of the diaper.
 It’s less laundry and more manageable and has a disposable, biodegradable option.
 I used and loved them.
 But, there are tons of cloth diapering options, (cloth diaper enthusiasts everywhere can tell you what to get) it’s just a matter of finding the system that works best for you.
 If you need regular disposables, and believe me, I get it, try to choose some of the more environmental brands just to avoid the fragrances and phthalates alone.

 Of course, you can do many things to detox your baby’s environment.

 I think the above five are some we can safely manage and invest in for the long term.
 Car seats, home furnishings, and air filters are other things you can look into changing

 - Choose HEPA filters for your vacuum and home filtering to eliminate toxins and allergens

 - Remove your shoes when you come home – babies crawl down there!
 You have safe flooring and then track in pesticides, bacteria and lead with your shoes.

 - Get some plants – Plants are a great way to filter your home air

-What are your tips for making home safe for you and baby?
+What are your tips for making the home safe for you and your baby?

 Subscribe to Dear SafeMama.